6 Powerful Traits That Can Make Any Software Developer Successful

 Yes, it is.
 But being a great software engineer is not just about technical skills.

-Of course, many other traits can make a developer successful, but the below ones, in my opinion, are the most important ones.
+Of course, many other traits can make a developer successful, but the given six powerful traits for software developers, in my opinion, are the most important ones.

 Commitment and discipline